 The complete emptiness of the industrial lots, ‘a deserted mothership’ suggests a very lonely and sterile image.
 It is vast, but empty inside, with the lack of movement tragic in this moment.

 The positioning within ‘the valley’s floor’ links the industrial with nature.
 Two of the things that Wales is known for, one still beautiful and functioning, the other a remote stillness within the valley.
 The use of ‘becalmed’ suggests something grown still, this was a gradual change which has now culminated in the complete deindustrialization of Wales.

 The blunt comment of ‘work happens elsewhere’ suggests the defeated attitude of the Welsh people.
-The fact that it is ‘sometimes all day’ suggests that the mechanisation within other countries meant that Wales could not compete, still relying on manual industrial labour.
+The fact that it is ‘sometimes all day’ suggests that the mechanization within other countries meant that Wales could not compete, still relying on manual industrial labor.

 The harsh reality of the ’strip lights’ suggests the rawness of the scene.
 They are working under intense lights, the harshness being unforgiving to the men.
-The image could also be understood as Sheers’ method of presenting the realisation of the men.
-Normally brutishly stuck in their ways, they are realising the loss of what they had.
+The image could also be understood as Sheers’ method of presenting the realization of the men.
+Normally brutishly stuck in their ways, they are realizing the loss of what they had.